 FTA: Third and last phrase (sentence)

 So the basic idea is the same and the first measure of the repetition of the basic idea also (m.56).
 But whereas in m.18 there is a I6 (E-flat) we find in the corresponding m.57 a e07 chord.
 This e07 chord is the viiº of f minor and indeed, in m.61 on the first beat we find this f minor (ii in E-flat major) chord.
-Looking at the continuation and cadential (mm.60-64) of this sentence we find the same motive repeated thrice.
+Looking at the continuation (mm.60-64) we find the same motive repeated thrice.
 It is a variant of motive a5, this time in a legato style and will be called motive a10.
 Harmonically the repetition of this motive is a sequential one: f minor – E-flat major – f minor or ii – I – ii.
 As ii is a predominant (PD) of E-flat, the last occurrence of the motive is a perfect upbeat to the perfect authentic cadence (PAC) which ends the FTA.

-Motives overview first tonal area
+Motives overview of the first tonal area